DavidBuchanan314/python-bitsliced-aes/README.md

 Obviously, the optimal message length is around 1MB.
 I'm not quite sure why it slows down for longer messages, but I believe its happening in the bitslice packing/unpacking process.
 Longer messages could be broken up into shorter blocks, for optimal performance.

+For reference, the next fastest pure-python AES implementation I could find was https://github.com/ricmoo/pyaes.
+It runs at about 0.5MB/s (or with some of my own optimisations, about 0.75MB/s).

+This bitsliced implementation is an order of magnitude faster (although, only on inputs longer than about 1024 bytes).